Business

 Before you could squeeze Heinz ketchup from plastic vessels, its classic glass bottle was exactly the kind of American pantry staple that was iconic enough to end up in the Smithsonian and in works by Andy Warhol.
 Now, for the first time in around a decade, that eight-sided bottle is back on shelves at Walmart for a limited time.

-While the release marks the condiment giant’s 157th anniversary, it also lands at a moment when Kraft Heinz is trying to squeeze more growth out of its biggest product category after years of sluggish sales and turnaround attempts.
+While the release marks the condiment giant’s 157th anniversary, it also lands at a moment when Kraft Heinz is trying to squeeze more growth out of its biggest product platform after years of sluggish sales and turnaround attempts.

 Power sauces